-Apple VR: Release date rumors
+Apple VR headset: Release date rumors

 More recently, the ultra-reliable Mark Gurman at Bloomberg has suggested Apple will reveal its new headset before WWDC in June.
 That means we can expect to see Apple Reality Pro sometime before the end of 2023, but we might not see it in stores and on shelves until the back end of the year.
 This seems to make sense as an earlier unveiling would give developers time to create apps and experiences for Apple Reality Pro.

 However, even with all these delays factored in, it may be still too early a release to satisfy the needs of Apple's engineering and design teams.
-There's said to be a degree of internal conflict among Apple's team's surrounding the launch, according to a report from the Financial Times (opens in new tab), with CEO Tim Cook siding with operations chief Jeff Williams to push ahead with a 2023 launch, against the design teams wishes.
+There's said to be a degree of internal conflict among Apple's teams surrounding the launch, according to a report from the Financial Times, with CEO Tim Cook siding with operations chief Jeff Williams to push ahead with a 2023 launch, against the design teams' wishes.

-Engineers and designers are said to have preferred a potential AR-glasses launch over the ski-goggle like VR-focussed headset which is expected to be the product we'll see before the end of the year.
-The AR-focussed smaller device, however, remains many years away from being ready — and seemingly too many years away from an onsale-date for Cook's (and shareholders') liking.
+Engineers and designers are said to have preferred a potential AR-glasses launch over the ski-goggle-like VR-focussed headset which is expected to be the product we'll see before the end of the year.
+The AR-focussed smaller device, however, remains many years away from being ready — and seemingly too many years away from an on-sale-date for Cook's (and shareholders') liking.
 Former engineers have expressed a "huge pressure to ship" the device, which will represent a milestone in Cook's tenure as CEO, being the first all-new computing product category launch under his leadership.

-Apple VR: rxOS operating system
+Apple VR headset: xrOS operating system

 A patent filed by Apple with the European Patent Office suggests that the operating system may share some features present in MacOS and iOS, too — namely, those relating to Apple's Continuity feature set.

-Continuity features such as Handoff and Universal Control, according to the “Multi-Device Continuity for use with Extended Reality (XR) Systems" patent, could let a user select a HomePod speaker to sling a music track to just by looking at it in the real world, or even add virtualised additional display space to a MacBook that you're sat in front of while wearing the headset.
+Continuity features such as Handoff and Universal Control, according to the “Multi-Device Continuity for use with Extended Reality (XR) Systems" patent, could let a user select a HomePod speaker to sling a music track to just by looking at it in the real world, or even add virtualized additional display space to a MacBook that you're sat in front of while wearing the headset.
 It would represent a key selling point against VR competitors like the Meta Quest line, which doesn't have a broad suite of 'companion' devices in its ecosystem to work alongside.